Collaborative Projects

 What is the goal of collaboration projects?

 Collaboration projects within Text+ aim to expand the service portfolio of Text+.
 Text+ is open to new offerings and collaborators, not limiting itself to the offerings of initial partners.
 It can integrate additional data, services, and resources as part of its infrastructure.
 Applicants can become part of the Text+ network, participate in further infrastructure development, and benefit from ongoing developments.
+The funding period is 9 months (January to September 2026).

 If a proposal for a collaboration project is not funded in one year, can the proposal be resubmitted in a later round?
 Can a proposal be submitted in subsequent rounds if funding was not possible earlier?